kodekloudhub/community-faq/README.md

 It is therefore also possible in Kubernetes exams to directly download YAML fragments to files on the exam terminal by right-clicking the copy link and pasting the copied URL to a [wget or curl command](https://discord.com/channels/1197109182172770304/1222924937040232592/1303030265530155089) (link to KodeKloud discord), thus eliminating copy/paste of entire blocks of YAML.

 See also the third bullet point [here](https://docs.linuxfoundation.org/tc-docs/certification/lf-handbook2/exam-rules-and-policies#policy-on-tools-and-resources-allowed-during-exam).

+### Will I be failed if I click a link that is outside of allowed docs?

+The Linux Foundation says:

+> Keep in mind that the search function at kubernetes.io/docs may sometimes point to results outside the documentation (e.g. discussion forum) - you will not be able to open URLs that are not nested under kubernetes.io/docs domain.

+This applies to all allowed documentation based on the exam you are taking.

 ### What does the environment look like?